 Brookside Gardens

 A nature lover’s dream, Brookside Gardens is Montgomery County’s award-winning public display garden, located in Wheaton Regional Park.
-The 50-acre park features a butterfly garden, aquatic garden, children’s garden, two conservatories, and more for year-round enjoyment.
-Trails are paved, making this an easy hike for those looking for something less strenuous.
+The 50-acre garden features a colorful butterfly garden, aquatic garden, children’s garden, two conservatories, and more for year-round enjoyment, all set within a peaceful natural landscape.
+Two conservatories offer an immersive escape into lush plant collections, while seasonal blooms and changing landscapes provide something different to see throughout the year.
+Trails are paved, making this an easy hike for those looking for a more leisurely walk.

 Rock Creek Regional Park